 MEXICO CITY.
 What kind of art does the richest man in the world spend his money on?
 Well, Carlos Slim has let us in on the secret.
 The new Museo Soumaya in Mexico City is not only the most impressive building I've seen of late - its skin is silver disks and it rises like … Continue reading Museo Soumaya Answers One Big Question

-Canajoharie is a sleepy upstate town in the Mohawk Valley that once boasted the best hops fields around and big industry.
-It was home to, among others, the Mohawks, Susan B. Anthony, a historian/teacher/artist named Rufus A. Grider and a drifter/day laborer/ artist named Fritz Vogt.
-Settled between the Adirondacks and Catskill mountains, the region … Continue reading Rufus A. Grider & Fritz Vogt in the Mohawk Valley
+Fritz Vogt's drawing of the Smith home Canajoharie is a sleepy upstate town in the Mohawk Valley that once boasted the best hops fields around and a big industry.
+It was home to, among others, the Mohawks, Susan B. Anthony, a historian/teacher/artist named Rufus A. Grider and a drifter/day laborer/ artist named Fritz Vogt. … Continue reading Rufus A. Grider & Fritz Vogt in the Mohawk Valley